 Holders of a Commercial Pilot Licence can conduct commercial flights that do not carry passengers with a Class 2 medical certificate if the maximum take-off weight is less than 8618 kilograms.
 This includes flight training.
 Read the legislative instrument (CASA EX25/18) that permits this condition.

 A minimum of a Class 2 (or Basic Class 2) medical certificate is also required by a student pilot before they can fly solo.
-A Class 2 medical certificate can be granted on-the-spot by a Designated Aviation Medical Examiner (DAME) in most circumstances, and is generally valid for four years for applicants less than 40 years of age on the day of the medical examination or two years for those aged over 40 years.
+Some Designated Aviation Medical Examiners (DAMEs) can grant Class 2 medical certificates on the spot, generally valid for four years for applicants less than 40 years of age on the day of the medical examination or two years for those aged over 40 years.

 CASA no longer reviews Class 2 medical applications unless a DAME elects to refer the application for review.
 The only exception is for conditions of psychosis, irreversible dementia or epilepsy or if an applicant has previously had a Class 2 application denied.
 Some DAMEs have elected to refer all applications to CASA - you may wish to check with your DAME when you make an appointment.